baites/baites.github.io/_posts/2017-10-30-fibonacci-closed-form-expression.md

 ---
 layout: post
 title: Fibonacci closed-form expression
-date: 2017-10-30 08:00:00 -0400
+date: 2017-10-30 10:30:00 -0400
 author: Victor E. Bazterra
 categories: computer-science math
 javascript:
   katex: true
 ---

-In a [previous blog]({% post_url 2017-10-23-fibonacci-recursive-and-iterative-algorithms %}) I discussed different ways of implementing Fibonacci series, finishing with the simple and mind blowing close form.
+In a [previous blog]({% post_url 2017-10-23-fibonacci-recursive-and-iterative-algorithms %}) I discussed different ways of implementing Fibonacci series, finishing with the simple and mind blowing close-form expression.

-In this blog, I will show that the proposed close form really generates the Fibonacci series using the following ansatz[^1]:
+In this blog, I will show that the proposed close form does really generates the Fibonacci series using the following ansatz[^1]:

 <p>%%
 f_n \propto \varphi^n - \psi^n